-(a.)
-All mortgage loans require monthly principal payments through maturity and most include a balloon principal payment upon maturity.

-(b.)
-This loan was fully repaid upon its maturity, utilizing borrowings under our Credit Agreement.

-(c.)
-This loan is scheduled to mature within the next twelve months, at which time we will decide whether to refinance pursuant to a new mortgage loan or by utilizing borrowings under our Credit Agreement.

-On December, 1, 2017, upon its maturity, the \$6.1 million fixed rate mortgage loan on the Phoenix Children's East Valley Care Center was refinanced with a new \$9.4 million fixed rate mortgage, with a maturity date of January, 2030.

-On October 2, 2017, upon its maturity, the \$10.8 million fixed rate mortgage loan on the Summerlin Hospital Medical Office Building II was fully repaid utilizing borrowings under our Credit Agreement.

-On July 3, 2017, upon its maturity, the \$6.6 million floating rate mortgage loan on the Auburn Medical Office Building II was fully repaid utilizing borrowings under our Credit Agreement.

-On June 1, 2017, upon its maturity, the \$4.5 million fixed rate mortgage loan on the Medical Center of Western Connecticut was fully repaid utilizing borrowings under our Credit Agreement.

-On April 3, 2017, upon its maturity, the \$20.2 million fixed rate mortgage loan on the Peace Health Medical Clinic was fully repaid utilizing borrowings under our Credit Agreement.

-On March 31, 2017, upon its maturity, a \$10.3 million floating rate mortgage loan on Summerlin Hospital Medical Office Building III was fully repaid.
-In April, 2017, we refinanced this property with a \$13.2 million fixed rate mortgage, with a maturity date of April, 2024.
+- (a.)
+All mortgage loans require monthly principal payments through maturity and either fully amortize or include a balloon principal payment upon maturity. - (b.)
+On February 13, 2018, upon its maturity, a \$4.1 million floating rate mortgage loan on the Sparks Medical Building/Vista Medical Terrace was fully repaid utilizing borrowings under our Credit Agreement. - (c.)
+On April 5, 2018, upon its maturity, a \$9.7 million floating rate mortgage loan on the Centennial Hills Medical Office Building was fully repaid utilizing borrowings under our Credit Agreement. - (d.)
+Notice has been provided to the lender to prepay the loan on April 2, 2019 without penalty.
+We will repay the balance utilizing borrowings under our Credit Agreement. - (e.)
+On May 2, 2018, upon its maturity, a \$7.9 million fixed rate mortgage loan on the Rosenberg Children's Medical Plaza was fully repaid utilizing borrowings under our Credit Agreement.
+In August, 2018, we refinanced this property with a \$13.0 million fixed rate mortgage, with a maturity date of September, 2033.

-The mortgages are secured by the real property of the buildings as well as property leases and rents.
-The mortgages have a combined fair value of approximately \$76.3 million as of December 31, 2017.
+The mortgages reflected above are non-recourse to us and are secured by the real property of the buildings as well as property leases and rents.
+We consider these to be "Level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with debt instruments.
 Changes in market rates on our fixed rate debt impacts the fair value of debt, but it has no impact on interest incurred or cash flow.